NancyAb/python_FAQ/README.md

 - attribute is a variable that is a class property
 - method is a function stored in an instance or class

+## Aggregation

-I always get confused on how to aggregate because sometimes I want the results summarize with only the distinct values and other times I want a value on the existing table.
+results summarize with only the distinct values

 df.groupby(group_col_list).rowid.transform('nunique')

+and other times I want a value on the existing table.

 df['CODE'].value_counts()